432 people found this helpful

 Why not help the whole household remember this list of 10 rules for the kitchen by printing it out and sticking it on the fridge?
 You could even ask the kids to illustrate it with some colourful pens if they’re feeling creative.

-The Food Standards Agency has advice on hygiene requirements for food businesses, and their handy list of the ‘4 Cs’ is relevant to us home cooks, too.1 Keep the following in mind to help prevent common food hygiene issues:
+The Food Standards Agency has highlighted the importance of hygiene in the kitchen by providing advice on hygiene requirements for food businesses.
+Their handy list of the ‘4 Cs’ is relevant to us home cooks, too.1 Keep the following in mind to help prevent common issues when it comes to food and kitchen hygiene:

 1. Kitchen hygiene 101: wash hands

-• Avoid wearing rings when you’re busy in the kitchen (they make it more difficult to wash your hands properly, and also collect bacteria and dirt).
+- Avoid wearing rings when you’re busy in the kitchen.
+These will make it more difficult to wash your hands properly and are prone to collecting bacteria and dirt.

-On the subject of personal hygiene, it’s also important to tie back long hair when you’re making dishes, as hair can carry germs too.
-Did you know we each lose about 50 hairs per day?2 Professionals wear hats and hairnets for a reason!
+While we’re on the subject of personal hygiene, it’s also important to tie back long hair.
+Hair can carry germs too, and the last thing you need is for any of it to end up in the dishes you are preparing.
+Did you know we each lose about 50 hairs per day?
+2 Professionals wear hats and hairnets for a reason!

 2. Thoroughly cook foods